kennethtr/cucumber-BDD-selenium-framework-starter-kit/README.md

 # cucumber-BDD-selenium-framework-starter-kit
 Cucumber selenium framework starter kit

-This project is intended to help fellow QA testers/analysts get started with a robust test framework to  automate test cases for Web applications.
+This Maven project is intended to help fellow QA testers/analysts get started with a robust test framework to  automate test cases for Web applications.

 The framework is Cucumber-BDD based and uses Selenium, Java libraries and incorporates Page Object Model.